module specification

 Balance of independent study and scheduled teaching activity

-You will reflect on your learning which will contribute towards your online Professional Development Journal (PDJ).
+Students will reflect on their learning which will contribute towards their online Professional Development Journals (PDJ).

 Learning outcomes

-3. Relate the contribution cultural diversity, inclusive and ethical practice makes to successful teamwork and leadership.
+3. relate the contribution that cultural diversity, and inclusive and ethical practice makes to successful teamwork and leadership.

-4. Demonstrate an understanding of the role soft skills play in teamwork and leadership.
+4. demonstrate an understanding of the role that soft skills play in teamwork and leadership.

 Bibliography

 There is no single text currently in publication that provides a comprehensive coverage of all aspects of this module.
-There are several books which cover various parts of the module in some detail, and these are listed in the core text list.
+There are several books that cover various parts of the module in some detail, and these are listed in the online reading list below: